 FSD's obsolete weapons disposal project in Tajikistan is supported by the US State Department.
-Environmental remediation activities in the country are funded by the GEF and implemented through UNEP and other private foundations.
+Environmental remediation activities in the country are funded by the UNEP and other private foundations.

 FSD moved tonnes of pesticidepolluted soil to this central disposal facility, that the organisation rehabilitated and protected to ensure the safe storage of this toxic waste.